htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     *condor_kbdd* when it needs to run as the individual user logged into the machine, instead of running as root.
 Regular users would not normally have permission to write files into HTCondor's log directory.
-Using this option, they can override the value of ``LOG`` and have the *condor_kbdd* write its log file into a directory that the user has permission to write to.
+Using this option, they can override the value of :macro:`LOG` and have the *condor_kbdd* write its log file into a directory that the user has permission to write to.